 How does the Cyclone Gabrielle Appeal Trust achieve its objectives?

-Proposals for funding will be assessed against its funding policy agreed by the Trustees February 2024.
+Proposals for funding are assessed against its funding policy.
 Grant recipients will report to the Trust on what the funding achieved.

 What did the Cyclone Gabrielle Appeal Trust do during the year?